-About the Conference
+About the eConference

 Forensic Science has proffered techniques that have leveled up the competence of humankind and are staying up with the trend.
-At the outset, the International Association of Scientists and Researchers (IASR) in association with Sherlock Institute of Forensic Science (SIFS) India organizing the eConferences in 2021.
+At the outset, the International Association of Scientists and Researchers (IASR) in association with the Sherlock Institute of Forensic Science (SIFS) India organizing the 8th International eConference on "Forensic Medicine & Toxicology", 2021.
 With utmost enthusiasm, the organizing committee invites the young minds and professionals of various disciplines of forensic science and become a part of the first-ever convention organized with the motto of bringing the unrecognized talents, present globally.
-The program would follow talks by eminent national and international experts accompanied by paper presentations, ePoster presentations, discussions, and scientific excellence awards.
+The program would follow talks by eminent national and international experts accompanied by e-paper presentations, ePoster presentations, discussions, and scientific excellence awards.